tytydraco/yessleep/out/The_Changeling.md

 "What-No!
 I went of my own accord!"
 I sputtered out.

-"Look at that bruise on you, Sioban!"
+"Look at that bruise on you, Siobhan!"
 My father shouted.

 "Mum gave me that!
 You were there!"
 I shouted back.